Modern Slavery and Human Trafficking Statement

 Our suppliers

 An annual review is completed in respect of any new supplier that could be deemed at risk or where they are obliged to provide a statement under the Modern Slavery Act.
-During the 2023 financial year, no risks were identified within the Group’s supply chain.
+During the 2025 financial year, no risks were identified within the Group’s supply chain.

 Training

+A Modern Slavery training course is available for all staff on the company’s employment portal.
 The training outlines the signs of modern slavery coupled with the steps and procedures to follow and take if modern slavery is suspected within our supply chain.

 Our performance indicators